-25 Describe the legal due diligence required in the context of a real-estate business combination and any due diligence specific to a real-estate business combination.
+25 Describe the legal due diligence required in the context of a real estate business combination and any due diligence specific to a real estate business combination.
 What specialists are typically involved and at what point in the transaction are the various teams typically brought in?

-Obviously, the legal due diligence puts the emphasis on the real estate and on the issues that are important for the real estate, such as the agreements, charges and notifications set forth in the Land Register, the lease agreements, maintenance agreements, permits and environmental issues.
+Legal due diligence will focus on the real estate and related issues that are important for the real estate, such as the agreements, charges and notifications set forth in the Land Register, the lease agreements, maintenance agreements, permits and environmental issues.
 Sometimes there are (potential) disputes with neighbours or it is important to clarify future construction possibilities.
 The legal due diligence is interconnected with the technical and environmental due diligence and sometimes includes tax due diligence.